The process industry supply chain

 The requirements of this standard apply to the entire supply chain involved in the delivery of an SIS, not just the end user.
 This means equipment suppliers, software providers, engineering services companies, consultants and system integrators.

-Typical responsibilities of each of these is explained in further detail below.
+Typical SIS project responsibilities are outlined in further detail below.

 Often referred to as the Duty Holder, the process plant responsible for the hazard is ultimately responsible for implementing the safety life-cycle.

 In many countries hazardous end user process plants come under the special attention of legislation and regulatory bodies due to the possibility of significant loss events.
 Classification of each process plant is based upon the quantity and hazardous nature of materials being stored or processed.

 As part of that responsibility the duty holder has to ensure that their own personnel, service providers and equipment suppliers are adequately competent or capable.
 However, this does not absolve service and equipment providers from their own responsibilities in provision of equipment or services.
 One only needs to look at accident history and the subsequent legal proceedings to realise that there is typically a level of joint liability when things go wrong.